MiZiet/bps/README.md

 | 12345 | Jan Nowak | oczekująca | 2024-05-01 | 2024-05-07 |
 | 12346 | Anna Kowal | anulowana | 2024-06-10 | 2024-06-15 |
 | ... | ... | ... | ... | ... |

+## Business Rules

+- Reservations with status `anulowana` (cancelled) or `zrealizowana` (completed) are only updated if they already exist in the database; new ones are ignored.
+- Reservations with status `oczekująca` (pending) or other allowed statuses are added or updated as needed.
+- Duplicate reservation IDs within a single file are detected and reported as errors.

+## Security Notes

+- File uploads are limited to 10MB and only `.xlsx` files are accepted.
+- All endpoints are protected by a single API key (if `API_KEY` is set in the environment).
+For development, this is sufficient, but for production, use per-user authentication and rate limiting.
+- All errors are handled with proper NestJS exceptions.
+Background jobs never crash the process; errors are logged and reported.

+## Known Limitations

+- No user management or per-user API keys (all users share the same API key if enabled).
+- No cloud storage integration (files and reports are stored locally for simplicity).
+- No rate limiting or brute-force protection on endpoints.
+- No automatic file cleanup (uploaded files and reports persist on disk).

+## Connecting to MongoDB/Redis

+- **MongoDB:** Use `mongodb://localhost:27017/booking-service` in MongoDB Compass or your preferred UI tool.
+- **Redis:** Use `redis://localhost:6379` in RedisInsight or your preferred Redis client.